HIIT/PeyeDF/README.md

 The following GitHub projects are linked as git submodules.
 Please make sure you checkout the correct version in the submodule and that the deployment version of the submodule is correct (at the moment, 10.10)

 [Alamofire version 2.0.1](https://github.com/Alamofire/Alamofire/releases/tag/2.0.1) - For easier DiMe API calls.
 The correct version should be already checked out as a submodule (in case it's not, do `git checkout tags/2.0.1` in the Alamofire subfolder).
-Make sure the correct version is selected in the subproject for OS X deployment (10.10).

 ## Embedded